Reemaalsharif/Saudi-Data-Internship-Readiness-Map/docs/database_concepts.md

 ---

-# Conclusion
+## Conclusion

-This project demonstrates how structured data can be collected, cleaned, transformed, and analyzed using data engineering and database concepts.
+This project demonstrates how structured data can be collected, cleaned, transformed, and analyzed using concepts related to databases and analytics.

-The workflow connects data preparation, database organization, analytics, and visualization into a complete data analysis pipeline.
+The workflow connects data preparation, structured data organization, analytical processing, and visualization into a complete data analysis pipeline.